mrspecht/mrspecht/README.md

 in Winnipeg, Canada.
 I'm a passionate developer focused on crafting beautiful and functional websites.
 I also love teaching and helping others to create for the web.
-My programming experience includes JavaScript, Node, TypeScript, React, Vue, C#, Java, and Python.
+My programming experience includes JavaScript, Node, TypeScript, React, C#, Java, and Python.
 Do you wanna know more?
 Get in touch.
 I look forward to hearing from you.

 ### Skills